 When to Start the Training?

 After basic training is completed start advance training like agility and obedience.
-Advanced training should be stated at the age of 18-20 months.
+Advanced training should be started at the age of 18-20 months.

 Where to Start Training?